Double page spread of Majnun at the Ka‘ba, from Nizami, Khamsa, 1509–10

 Unique collection items & resources

 Your support means important resources and heritage items can be bought by the Library and enjoyed by Victorians now and for years to come.
-Discover some of the unique materials the Foundation has helped the Library acquire:
+Discover some of the unique materials our Friends have helped the Library acquire:

 The Khamsa (Quintet) of Nizami, manuscript dated AH 915–16 (1509–10 AD) & the Tutinama (Book of the parrot) of Nakhshabi, manuscript dated AH 1223 (1808–09 AD)